Eagle Mountain, California: Shutdown

 On November 3, 1981, Kaiser Corporation announced the phasing out of half the Fontana works and the entire Eagle Mountain Mine operation over several years.
 The population dwindled as layoffs began.
 The grocery store closed in October 1982, and the post office, which had been active since 1951, closed in 1983.
 In June of that year, the last official graduating class celebrated their commencement at Eagle Mountain High School, followed by the closing of both the mine and mill.
-The old high school is now the current site of Eagle Mountain Elementary School, which continues in operation (as of 2021).

 The ZIP code was 92241 until Eagle Mountain shut down; mail is now sent to the nearby Desert Center at 92239.
 The community is within area codes 442 and 760.

 Resurgence

 Eagle Mountain experienced a resurgence in 1986 when the California Department of Corrections proposed placing a unique privately operated prison for low-risk inmates in the town.
 The shopping center was converted in 1988 into the Eagle Mountain Community Correctional Facility, which operated until state budget problems and a fatal riot led to the closing of the prison in December 2003.
 Talks resumed in 2005 to reopen the prison facility.